Cleve Gray: Professional work

 After graduation in 1941 Gray moved to Tucson, Arizona.
 In Arizona he exhibited his landscape paintings and still lifes at the Alfred Messer Studio Gallery in Tucson.
 In 1942 he returned to New York and joined the United States Army.
 During World War II, he served in the signal intelligence service in Britain, France and Germany, where he rose to the rank of sergeant.
-In Germany he sketched wartime destruction.
 After the liberation of Paris he was the first American GI to greet Pablo Picasso and Gertrude Stein.
 He began informal art training with the French artists André Lhote and Jacques Villon, continuing his art studies in Paris after the war.

 Gray returned to the United States in 1946.
-During the Post-war period he began to exhibit his work at the Galerie Durand-Ruel in Paris, and he had his first solo exhibition at the Jacques Seligmann Gallery in New York in 1947.
 In 1949 he moved to the house his parents had owned on a 94 acre property in Warren, Connecticut, and lived there for the rest of his life.
 He married the noted author Francine du Plessix on April 23, 1957.
 They worked in separate studios in two outbuildings with a driveway in between.

 Gray was a veteran of scores of exhibitions throughout his career, as listed below, from the early days Tucson, through to postwar Paris and New York, and most recently in 2002 at the Berry-Hill Gallery in New York City.
 His paintings are held in the collections of numerous prominent museums and institutions.
 In 2009 the art critic Karen Wilkin curated a posthumous retrospective of his work at the Boca Raton Museum of Art, Florida, and other posthumous exhibitions have been held.